Rip current statement for Glynn County until early Tuesday morning

-A rip current statement was issued by the National Weather Service on Sunday at 2:23 a.m. in effect until Tuesday at 5 a.m.
+The National Weather Service issued a rip current statement at 2:24 a.m. on Monday in effect until Tuesday at 5 a.m.

 "Flooding of lots, parks, and roads with only isolated road closures expected.
 Rip currents can sweep even the best swimmers away from shore into deeper water," explains the NWS.
 "If travel is required, allow extra time as some roads may be closed.
 Do not drive around barricades or through water of unknown depth.
 Take the necessary actions to protect flood-prone property.
 Swim near a lifeguard.
 If caught in a rip current, relax and float.
 Don't swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and call or wave for help."